 An overview of the 2021 award winners is available here: ISSEME Publication Awards 2021

 An overview of past award winners is available here: Overview of award winners

-- The deadline for submissions for the 2021 prizes is 25 January 2021.
+- The deadline for submissions for the 2023 prizes will be made available here in due course.
 Late submissions cannot be accepted.

 - Nominated authors need to be members in good standing of ISSEME at that date for their submissions to be considered.

 - Members may submit publications in any language for consideration.

 - The publications may belong to any of the disciplines relevant to the study of early medieval England (history, archaeology, historiography, diplomatics, literary studies, linguistics, philology, numismatics, epigraphy, paleography, codicology, musicology, etc.).

 - Nominations, accompanied by a copy of the publication and a statement of the category of submission, must be submitted on or before the deadline to Elise Louviot.
 Digital submissions to email@example.com are generally preferred; if you wish to submit your book by post, get in touch via email beforehand.